Shopify/mobile-buy-sdk-ios/README.md

 Learn more about [GraphQL aliases](http://graphql.org/learn/queries/#aliases).

 ## Graph Client [⤴](#table-of-contents)
-The `Graph.Client` is the factory for `???GraphCall???` that can be used to send GraphQL queries over network layer and read their responses.
-It requires the following to get started:
+The `Graph.Client` is a network layer built on top of `URLSession` that executes `query` and `mutation` requests.
+It also provides conveniences for polling and retrying requests.
+To get started with `Graph.Client` you'll need the following:

 - your shop domain, the `.myshopify.com` is required
 - api key, can be obtained in your shop's admin page
-- a `URLSession` (optional), if you want to customize the configuration used for network requests
+- a `URLSession` (optional), if you want to customize the configuration used for network requests or share your existing `URLSession` with the `Graph.Client`

 ```swift
 let client = Graph.Client(